 Finally a budget friendly option are Flour Sack Towels (FST for short).
 You can find them at Target or Walmart in the kitchen towel aisle.
 Or you can find them online here.
 They run about $1 a piece and add about 8 oz of absorbency to anything.
 You can use them with any type of diaper or other insert.
 You can even wrap them around MF and use in covers!

 If you are looking how inserts and doublers stack up in the absorbency department, you need to check this out!

 Keep in mind that many of these inserts and doublers are interchangeable between diaper brands.
 As long as it fits inside the cover, you are good to go.

 Your baby’s diaper should not be leaking.
 Do a little investigating and experimenting with how different diapers fit.
 Invest in hemp if you can!
 Don’t be afraid to add more inserts if you think it’s needed.

-What have you done to stop your diapers from leaking?
+What have you done to stop your diapers from getting leaks?